contentflydapp/nftpojc/README.md

 # 🚀 Content Fly Proof of Job Completion (PoJC) NFT

-Content Fly PoJC follows the [DIP721 standard](https://github.com/Psychedelic/DIP721/blob/develop/spec.md).
+Content Fly PoJC NFT Token follows the [DIP721 standard](https://github.com/Psychedelic/DIP721/blob/develop/spec.md).
 It is a fork of [DIP721](https://github.com/Psychedelic/DIP721/)

 DIP-721 is an ERC-721 style non-fungible token standard built mirroring its Ethereum counterpart and adapting it to the Internet Computer, maintaining the same interface.